 Instead of having them go through dozens of Excel spreadsheets and log in and out of different software, all while in a typically tense period, the end of the month of the year, companies can leave this job to the bots which can support the business processes through automated reporting.

 A case study showed that after unlocking the full power of automation, the month-end closing processes lasted two days instead of two weeks.McKinsey Research

 Data management, in general, is a process that all departments have to take care of to some extent, but it can easily take up the majority of an accountant’s work hours due to its time-consuming nature.

 When accountants are asked for data reconciliation, the upper management can have a broader view of business operations, including collecting and analyzing data through a number of systems and departments which bring their challenges.
 Instead of the time and energy going out the window, robotic process automation can take part in this business-critical function.

 RPA brings higher accuracy to tasks that can be described as repetitive and typically time-consuming but time-critical.
 After its implementation, the experts of the accounting department will have the chance to get involved in the more analytical functions of their job, which they likely couldn’t attend to as much due to the high ratio of manual work before.

 They can be better informants to the CFO, expert advisors to the management in accounting and finance-related decision-making, and they will have the opportunity to become the creative and knowledgeable strategists of their field.
 Contrary to beliefs, RPA will not take over their jobs but will promote the further development of their expertise.

-Start a 14-day free trial to automatically discover automation-ready processes with the ElectroNeek Automation Hub!
+Book a demo to automatically discover automation-ready processes with the ElectroNeek Automation Hub!